mega-calibrator/DDC-for-CRT/README.md

 pip install --upgrade .
 ```

+> if you have installed [monitorcontrol](https://github.com/newAM/monitorcontrol) with pip, please uninstall it as the program uses a fork

 ## Running
 open the executable of your choice ~ legacy build is for windows 7